OwenJohnsons/OwenJohnsons/README.md

 - 👽 I’m currently a PhD researcher at Trinity College Dublin
 - 🪐 My research interests are in the extremes of our universe.
 Using astronomical transients to help solve open questions about the cosmos.
 I also have a great interest in space science techknowledgy and space mission design.
-- 🌱 I’m currently learning Julia, C and Space Mission Design
+- 🌱 I’m currently learning C++, C and Space Mission Design
-- 📫 The best way of reaching me is through email: owen.a.johnsons@gmail.com
+- 📫 The best way of reaching me is through email: ojohnson@tcd.ie
 - 😄 Pronouns: [He/Him/His]
 - ✨ BSc (Hons.)
 Graduate of University College Dublin in Physics with Astronomy and Space Science (Class of 22')